First Baby: What to Expect

-- You're having regular contractions less than 5 minutes apart for at least 1 hour.
+- You have regular, painful contractions that are less than 5 minutes apart for several hours

-- You're concerned that your baby is moving less.
+- You are concerned that your baby is moving less

 During Active Labor

-- Bring your support person into your hospital room for coaching and encouragement.
+- Utilize your support person for coaching and encouragement

 Pain Management During Labor and Childbirth

 Pain during childbirth is unique to each person’s expectations and goals.
 This can be due to beliefs about pain in labor, pain tolerance, support in labor and delivery, and previous injury or trauma.
 There are both medicated and nonmedicated options available.
 Discuss with your provider the pain management options available to you during your labor and childbirth.

 Most birth plans include having a vaginal delivery, however, there are times where an unscheduled, or even an emergency, cesarean delivery is necessary.
 A cesarean delivery is a procedure where a baby is delivered through a surgical incision in the birthing person’s stomach and uterus.
 Your doctor may require you to have an unplanned cesarean delivery for several reasons - labor is not progressing, contractions are too weak, the umbilical cord is pinched or wrapped, abnormal heart beat is detected in the fetus, there is an issue with the placenta, the baby is too large, or the baby is breech.
 Understanding what to expect with a cesarean birth will help you better prepare in the event you require this procedure.

 To learn more about the risks and benefits of a cesarean delivery, watch the Elective Primary Cesarean video.

 You can also sign up for these classes: